UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started.md

 > [Click this link to download and install Microsoft Teams](https://www.microsoft.com/microsoft-365/microsoft-teams/download-app)

 Teams allows us to collaborate in many ways, including screen sharing and remote control.
 This has proven highly effective for supporting students with technical questions.

-Should any of the following steps fail, you can contact the module leader or technician (via instant message) and they should be able to help you.

 When you run Teams for the first time, sign in with your university credentials.
 Then check your audio and video settings are set to your preferred devices.